Bloem de Ligny

 Bloem de Wilde de Ligny (born 7 July 1978) is a Dutch singer-songwriter, producer, visual artist and musician based in the United Kingdom. de Ligny has released music as a solo artist and as a member of various bands, including Fono & Serafina, Polichinelle, 4Fists, and Sam and the Womp.
 Her image and vocal style have often been compared to Björk.
 She has also performed under the names Bloem, Bloem de Wilde de Ligny, Serafina Ouistiti, Oo is an Instrument, Lady Oo, Bloom and most recently Bloom de Wilde.

 Early years

-Bloem (meaning 'flower' in Dutch) de Wilde de Ligny was born to an Indonesian father and a Dutch mother.
+Bloem (meaning 'flower' in Dutch) de Wilde de Ligny was born to a Dutch-Indonesian father and a Dutch mother.
+Her father orchestrated in gamelan.
 They moved location twenty times before settling in Haarlem.
 After leaving school, she moved into a squat, and from 1996 began performing music under the name Bloem, appearing on the festival circuit with appearances at the Oerol, Lowlands and Crossing Border festivals.